-The domestic Off-Campus Education (OCE) program offers Hofstra students the opportunity to participate in internships for academic credit.
+The Off-Campus Education (OCE) program offers Hofstra students the opportunity to participate in internships for academic credit.
 Designed to combine learning in the classroom with practical experience, OCE has been a meaningful and enlightening educational experience for many Hofstra students since its inception in 1970.
-Through the Department of Political Science, the OCE Domestic program also offers students internships in The Washington Semester Program, The New York State Assembly Session Internship, and other related internships.
+Through the Department of Political Science, the OCE program also offers students internships in The Washington Internship Program, The New York State Assembly Session Internship, and other related internships.

 Examples of recent OCE internships include:

 - Central American Refugee Center

 - New Leaf Literary and Media Inc.

 - Biobehavioral Institute